nlbdev/mathml-guidelines/Guidelines/Nordic MathML Guidelines 2024-1.md

 </math>
 ```

-Example of a piecewise function rendering and markup:
+Example of a piecewise function.
+It is important that the different expressions line up with each other.
+Here is the rendering and markup:

 ![A screenshot of a piecewise function f of x with three lines of expressions.
 The different parts of the expressions are in the same columns for easy navigation.](images/piecewise-function.png)